onsip/sipjs.com/content/guides/full-demo-app.md

 appears on the homepage, minus all of the extra CSS styling.
-Both endpoint users, Bob and Alice, are on the same machine, but you can easily set up Alice and Bob on different machines by splitting up the HTML and only instantiating one user's User Agent object and application interfaces.
+Both endpoint users, Bob and Alice, are on the same machine, but you can easily set up Alice and Bob on different machines by splitting up the HTML and only instantiating one user's UserAgent object and application interfaces per host.

 <iframe
     style="width: 100%; height: 800px;"